Showing posts with label Well of Misery (துன்பக்கேணி) by Puthumai Pithan. Show all posts

 8

 The money she got by selling grass during the day seemed sufficient for satiating her hunger.
-As said, due to the nature of Thamira Barani river water, it became evident that severity of her disease, that was to say, the sores erupted on her skin had got dried.
-Even though the glossiness of pus caused by syphilis and the black scars still remained on her body, Maruthi did not become that way weaker.
+As said, due to the nature of Thamira Barani river water, it became evident that the severity of her disease, that was to say, the sores erupted on her skin, had gotten dry.
+Even though the glossiness of pus caused by syphilis and the black scars still remained on her body, Maruthi did not become that weak.

-She agreed to bring grass to sub registrar’s house regularly.
+She agreed to bring grass to the sub-registrar’s house regularly.
 As she was doing this regularly and there was an assurance of getting the price on hand, she felt four anas were sufficient for her daily needs.

-Her craving to meet her baby had been getting intensified day by day.
+Her craving to meet her baby had been getting more intense day by day.
 How to go there to meet her?
 That too, without the knowledge of Vellaiyan…”

 She collected the two pairs of glass bangles she had bought for Vellachi from Colombo and left.